skip to main content

 Specify the Script Variable Values on the Dashboard

-The script dashboard user selects the value of the variable from a drop down on the dashboard.
+The script dashboard user selects the value of the variable from the dashboard.
 The dashboard will reflect this selection by turning off actions that will not execute due to a dependency on the variable.
 Actions disabled this way have a special icon and cannot be manually re-enabled until the variable selection changes.

 Figure 1.23 Screenshot of dashboard with conditional items